 With all these choices, what’s a hungry adventurer to do?
 My suggestion is to make the most of your time in this beautiful town.
-Stop by a restaurant that offers both delicious food and impressive views of the surrounding landscape, so you’ll never miss a moment to appreciate this unique part of the country.
+Stop by some of the Sedona restaurants with a view that offers both delicious food and impressive surrounding landscapes, so you’ll never miss a moment to appreciate this unique part of the country.
 Here are a few of my favorite restaurants that serve flavorful dishes paired with breathtaking scenery that encourages you to slow down and enjoy both your meal and your view.

 7 Best Sedona Restaurants With a View